Order-based Structure Learning without Score Equivalence

 \section{Introduction}

 We consider Bayesian structure learning of a directed acyclic graph (DAG) model from observational data.
-Bayesian algorithms for structure learning are often classified to be score-based in the literature, since they assign a posterior probability to each candidate DAG, the logarithm of which can be interpreted as a score~\citep{drton2017structure}.
-If a Bayesian model yields the same score for all DAGs in the same Markov equivalent class (MEC), we say it is ``score equivalent'', which is widely considered a desirable property~\citep{andersson1997characterization}.
-This is because without a priori knowledge, we cannot distinguish between two Markov equivalent DAGs using only observational data, as they encode the same set of conditional independence (CI) relations among all node variables~\citep{koller2009probabilistic}.
+Bayesian algorithms for structure learning are often classified as score-based in the literature, since they assign a posterior probability to each candidate DAG, the logarithm of which can be interpreted as a score~\citep{drton2017structure}.
+A Markov equivalence class is a set of all DAGs that encode the same set of conditional independence relations among node variables.
+Without a priori knowledge, we cannot distinguish between two Markov equivalent DAGs using only observational data~\citep{koller2009probabilistic}.
+If a Bayesian model yields the same score for DAGs in the same equivalence class, we say it is score equivalent, which is widely considered a desirable property~\citep{andersson1997characterization}.
 Most Bayesian structure learning methods used in practice are score equivalent~\citep{geiger2002parameter}.